Brigad/ideal-image-loader/README.md

 A fully-working component example is available [here](./examples/Image.js) (based on [gatsby-image][gatsby-image]), feel free to copy it and to adapt it to your needs!

+A simple VueJS project example is also available [there](https://github.com/GauthierPLM/vue-ideal-image-loader).

 ## Problem

 At Brigad, we have been looking for a solution to lazy-load images in a way that would feel good for the user and the developer.
 We also wanted our images to be as lightweight as possible for a given screen resolution.
 We tried to use [gatsby-image][gatsby-image] (but without using Gatsby) and [react-ideal-image][react-ideal-image], but we needed a loader to help us load our images without manually converting all of them to Webp, and manually importing each variation.